aromeuemtc/otptera/README.md

 ## 🔗 Project Relationship

-This project is maintained by [@aromeuemtc](https://github.com/aromeuemtc), and is used internally by [HiTech Informática](https://www.hitech-informatica.es/) to support automated agent deployment in client environments.
+This project is maintained by Alvaro Romeu Esquerre [@aromeuemtc](https://github.com/aromeuemtc), and is used internally to support automated agent deployment in some environments.

 The project is open-source and available to the public under the MIT license.
 Third parties are welcome to fork, adapt, or contribute.